Skip to content

 Financial aid options

 College costs can feel overwhelming, but financial aid options exist specifically for students with disabilities.
 From federal grants and scholarships to state programs and institutional support, funding sources can significantly reduce expenses.
-Understanding these opportunities early can help you plan effectively.

 LEARN: [text]